Compare 5 salts from around the world, smoked salt, flor de sal, feur de sel, hiwa kai, alaea salt, and sel gris

 Region: Molokai, Hawaii

-Method: Harvested from Pacific Ocean waters then solar evaporated with black lava rocks.
-To finish the crystals are dusted with activated charcoal.
+Method: Harvested from Pacific Ocean waters, then solar-evaporated with black lava rocks.
+To finish, the crystals are dusted with activated charcoal.

-Colour: Charcoal black
+Color: Charcoal black

 Texture: Medium uniform crystals